The SEA Group (hereinafter also the “Group”) has published an annual Sustainability Report according to the GRI Guidelines since 2010.

 - SEA Prime for SEA Prime SpA.

-The Group's Corporate Social Responsibility Function may be contacted for information regarding the Sustainability Report: Sebastiano Renna – Corporate Social Responsibility Manager e-mail: email@example.com.
+The Group's CSR Function may be contacted for information regarding the Sustainability Report: Sebastiano Renna – Corporate Social Responsibility Manager e-mail: email@example.com.

 This document is also available from the SEA Group's website, www.seamilano.eu, in the section “Sustainability”.

-1 For the list of Group companies consolidated line-by-line, reference should be made to Section 3 - Consolidation Scope and methods - of the Explanatory Notes to the SEA Group Consolidated Financial Statements.
+1 For the list of Group companies consolidated line-by-line, reference should be made to Section 2.4 - Consolidation method and principles and Section 2.5 Consolidation scope and changes in the year of the Explanatory Notes to the SEA Group Consolidated Financial Statements.